Mediators/UnreliableGuide/README.md

  * **MASTER**: This is for using the Mediator with the (unreleased) Elbox SharkPPC card.
 The jumper should always remain closed unless you have one of these mythical cards (which you almost certainly do not).
  * **WINSIZE**: This relates to how much memory space your PCI cards require.
 Since the only card that's likely to present memory to the system, is your graphics card, you can base the decision for this jumper on the amount of RAM on your graphics card.
 If it's less than 256MB, open this jumper.
 If it's 256MB or more, close this jumper.
  * **SWAPCONFIG**: This determines the order of memory allocation for Zorro/PCI cards.
-The details here are unimportant, leave the jumper open unless you have a Zorro 3 device which does DMA (e.g. A4091) or a Zorro 3 graphics card).
+The details here are unimportant, leave the jumper open unless you have a Zorro 3 device which does DMA (e.g. A4091 or X-Surf-100) or a Zorro 3 graphics card).

 ## 3. Software:
 Along with the hardware, Elbox also produces software and drivers for Mediators and the PCI cards they are compatible with.
 This is supplied with the Mediator and is called the *Mediator Multimedia CD* (generally known as *MMCD*).